samsonmwathi/BaseConvertor/README.md

 # BaseConvertor
-A convertor for decimal to any other base system
+A converter for decimal to any other base system
 # Group Members
 - #### 120574 Samson Mwathi
 - #### 116814 Tony Mogoa
 - #### 121353 Samuel Bryan
 - #### 119742 Georgina Njoroge
 # Report
-The report is in the pdf named `Assignment #2`.
+The report is in the pdf named `Assignment #02`.
 # Documentation
 ### Table Utility
 The Table class provides simple functions to quickly render tables in a CLI program.